 The growth of PEVs represents one of the most important trends for the future of the grid.
 In contrast to current stationary loads, PEVs are mobile loads that may appear at any charging point, which many current grid and load forecasting methods are unable to model. causaLens’ Causal AI methods build accurate models even in highly non-stationary environments.
 And thanks to the true explainability of causal models, the electric power and transportation sectors can use them as a common basis for much-needed collaboration to improve capital investment planning.

 As solar and wind generate more of the world’s electricity, utilities will have to manage intermittent and highly variable supply.
-Current machine learning methods struggle to generalise out of their training distributions.
-Without accurate forecasts, risks for power outages and surplus surges are multiplied. causaLens uses Causal AI algorithms that are truly generalisable: they can model even rare behaviours like extreme weather conditions to automatically optimise renewable energy ROI, for example by calculating the amount of energy that can be redirected into the power grid or stored.
+Current machine learning methods struggle to generalize out of their training distributions.
+Without accurate forecasts, risks for power outages and surplus surges are multiplied. causaLens uses Causal AI algorithms that are truly generalizable: they can model even rare behaviours like extreme weather conditions to automatically optimize renewable energy ROI, for example by calculating the amount of energy that can be redirected into the power grid or stored.

 Current machine learning approaches are unable to accurately model the complexity of the energy market.
 Spurious correlations undermine their insights and predictions. causaLens uses its proprietary Causal Discovery methods to cut through the enormous number of potentially relevant variables and identify the true drivers of commodity prices.
 With track record of success in many of the world’s leading investment banks, causaLens allows energy traders to reduce their cost per trade to the levels enjoyed by the leading financial institutions.